Strauss–Howe generational theory: Puritan Generation

-The Puritan Generation was born between 1588 and 1617 and is of the prophet archetype.
-Members of the generation were led through the Wars of the Three Kingdoms (1639-1651) by King Charles I and others led a large migration to the Americas.
+The puritan generation was born between 1588 and 1617 and is of the prophet archetype.
+Members of the generation were led through the Wars of the Three Kingdoms (1639–1651) by King Charles I and others led a large migration to the Americas.
 The generation was very religious.

 Cavalier Generation

-The Cavalier Generation was born from 1618 to 1647 and was of the nomad archetype.
+The cavalier generation was born from 1618 to 1647 and was of the nomad archetype.
 Members of this generation grew up in an era of religious upheaval and family collapse.
 Their generation was notoriously violent and uneducated, causing men to take great risks, and resulting in many young deaths.

+Their generation acted in many ways in reaction against the harsh piety and frugality of the puritans, with a more laissez-faire social attitude.
+This was the time of Merry Old England and the zeitgeist of this generation was possibly best displayed by king Charles II.

 Glorious Generation

-The Glorious Generation was born from 1648 to 1673 and was of the hero archetype.
-They had a protected childhood with tax-supported schools and new laws discouraging the kidnapping of young servants.
-After proving their worth in the Indian Wars and triumphing in the Glorious Revolution, they were rewarded with an electoral office at a young age.
+The glorious generation was born from 1648 to 1673 and was of the hero archetype.
+They had a protected childhood with tax-supported schools and new laws discouraging the kidnapping of young people.
+After participating in the Indian Wars and the Glorious Revolution, they became involved in the electoral office at a young age.
 As young adults, they took pride in the growing political, commercial, and scientific achievements of England.
 They designed insurance, paper money, and public works.

 Enlightenment Generation

-The Enlightenment Generation was born between 1674 and 1700 and was of the artist archetype.
+The enlightenment generation was born between 1674 and 1700 and was of the artist archetype.
 They grew up as protected children when families were close, youth risk discouraged, and good educations and well-connected marriages highly prized.
 As adults, they provided America's first large cadre of credentialed professionals, political managers, and plantation administrators.
 Examples in Europe include George Frederic Handel, Antonio Vivaldi, Domenico Scarlatti, and Johann Sebastian Bach.